BeeINSIGHT/CouchDB-Assembler/README.md

   -h, --help        Display this help screen.
 ```

 Command line arguments take priority over `App.config`.
-If unspecified, source-dir is the current directory.
+If unspecified, `source-dir` is the current directory.

 ### Notes

 Take care with spurious newlines at the end of files.
 This is particularly important for [builtin reduce functions](http://docs.couchdb.org/en/latest/couchapp/ddocs.html#reducefun-builtin), and `_id` files.

-If any parse errors are found (JavaScript/JSON errors, binary files) no documents are uploaded.
+If any parse errors are found (JavaScript/JSON errors, binary files) errors are reported and no documents are uploaded.